jaogoy/starrocks/contrib/starrocks-python-client/docs/design/inspect.md

 # Database Introspection Design

-This document outlines the design of the database introspection (or reflection) process in the `sqlalchemy-starrocks` dialect.
+This document outlines the design of the database introspection (or reflection) process in the `starrocks-sqlalchemy` dialect.
 Introspection is the process of examining a live database to determine the schema of its tables, views, and other objects.

 ## Strategy